 Always happy to hear about Sony's misfortunes.
 Long may it continue.

 Sony Ericsson has announced what it no doubt hopes will be one of its last quarterly losses for the end of 2011, just before it gets slurped in full by Sony.
 The mobile phone maker, which has struggled to compete with big Android houses like Motorola and Samsung, is to be fully taken over by Sony in the next few months.
-The move …
+The …

 Shouldn't take too long at that rate